protonet/deploy/README.md

         Allows you to pass a comma separated list of key=value pairs to be used in the app E.g. "TEST1=test1,TEST2=test2"

+    - g --generate:
+      Allows you to generate a config or recipe file for your current app for config file you must specify the -e option to generate the file for that environment or specify a comma separated list of key/value pairs that tell the generator the type of generated file the name and its values e.g. type=config,name=my_config,git_repo=git@test.com:test.git,username=test...
+      This will give you a config file like this

+      set :git_repo,          "git@test.com:test.git"
+      set :username,          "test"
+      set :app_name,          ""
+      set :remote,            ""
+      set :max_num_releases,  "5"
+      set :extra_ssh_options, ""
+      set :remote_user,       "test"
+      set :remote_group,      ""
+      set :after_login,       ""

+      For recipe files you will need to specify the name of the recipe, the name of the recipe you want to extend (or leave black to just extend from the base class), and then a list of methods you want generated e.g. type=recipe,name=test_deploy,extends=rdm,methods=meth1 meth2 meth3,append=meth1,prepend meth3 meth1
+      This will give you a recipe like this

+      require 'deploy'
+      require 'deploy/recipes/rails_data_mapper'

+      class TextDeploy < ::Deploy::Recipes::RailsDataMapper

+        append  :meth1
+        prepend :meth3, :meth1

+        desc "meth1", "" do
+        end

+        desc "meth2", "" do
+        end

+        desc "meth3", "" do
+        end
+      end

 examples

 This will execute the deploy method in the RailsDataMapper class located in the lib/deploy/recipes folder if it exists